Double-bracket quantum algorithms for diagonalization: Helpful technical calculations

 This means that certain projections of off-diagonal restrictions of brackets can be evaluated as Hilbert-Schmidt overlaps of reshuffled brackets.
 Or, put differently, the nested bracket simplifies to the first order bracket under the trace.
 This is not directly valid for higher-order nesting.
-Applications for this purely linear-algebraic relation can be found by rephrasing the relation~\eqref{orthoabstract} using the Hilbert-Schmidt scalar product

 In particular setting all the involved operators to be the Hamiltonian $\h$ we find

 This formula comes into play when analyzing short flow steps generated by the canonical bracket.
 If we consider a variational bracket with some diagonal operator $\B=\dzz(\h)$ then we would find that the canonical bracket comes into play nonetheless